ssamarakoon/TickerTrader/README.md

 ![alt text](https://github.com/ssamarakoon/TickerTrader/blob/master/doc/figure2.PNG)

 ## Future Implementations
 Using only a single technical indicator to determine when to buy/sell can be unreliable with the potential for false signals.
-For example a trend indicator like MACD might not address the signals that might arise from changes in volume/volatility/momentum.
-These false signals can be reduced by using a combination of technical indicators
+For example a trend indicator like MACD might not address other technical aspects of market data such as volume, volatility, or momentum.
+These false signals can be reduced by using a combination of technical indicators such as MACD and RSI together to better determine buying/selling signals.
 Another problem that this application doesn't address is the risk-exposure.
-MACD
+MACD may have had the highest returns in the above example, but having open positions in the market exposes the portfolio to systematic (market specific) and unsystematic (company/industry specific) risk.